MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 2. **Getting started.** Begin by deciding on the number and names of labels to implement.
 Do this activity without worrying about which technology to use and how labels will be applied.
 Apply this schema universally throughout your organization, including data that resides on premises and in other cloud services.
 3. **Additional recommendations** When designing and implementing policies, labels, and conditions, consider following these recommendations:

    - **Use existing classification schema (if any).** Many organizations already are using data classification in some form.
-Carefully evaluate the existing label schema and if possible use it as is.
+Carefully evaluate the existing label schema and if possible, use it as is.
 Using familiar labels that are recognizable to your end-users will drive adoption.
    - **Start small.** There is virtually no limit to the number of labels that you can create.
 However, large numbers of labels and sub-labels can slow adoption.
    - **Use scenarios and use cases.** Identify common use cases within your organization and use scenarios derived from the data privacy regulations to which you are subject.
 Verify if the envisioned label and classification configuration will work in practice.
    - **Question every request for a new label.** Does every scenario or use case really need a new label or can you use what you already have?
 Keeping the number of labels to a minimum improves adoption.